-Jekyll Island was once an exclusive winter retreat for some of America's wealthiest families.
+Once an exclusive winter retreat for some of America's wealthiest families.
 Their exclusive Jekyll Island Club, a collection of "cottages" and a variety of support structures are now a National Historic Landmark, the Historic District is open to the public.
-Today, owned by the State of Georgia, the island retains much of its natural beauty and offers a wealth of amenities and activities including 63 holes of golf, tennis, beaches, 20 miles of bike paths, mini-golf, nature tours and Summer Waves Water Park.
+Today, owned by the State of Georgia, the island retains much of its natural beauty and offers a wealth of amenities and activities including 63 holes of golf, beaches, 20 miles of bike paths, mini-golf, nature tours and Summer Waves Water Park.

 Golfers will find plenty to captivate their interest on Jekyll and the mainland, with 234 holes of golf on 16 different courses.
 Or, try your luck aboard the Emerald Princess casino/cruise ship, which offers afternoon and evening cruises from downtown Brunswick.

-Old Town, a National Register District, is filled with majestic homes noted for their turn-of-the-century elegance and eclectic mix of styles.
+A National Register District, historic Old Town in nearby Brunswick is filled with majestic homes noted for their turn-of-the-century elegance and eclectic mix of styles.
 The burgeoning downtown is filled with interesting antique shops and a growing number of specialty shops and art galleries.
-At Mary Ross Park on the waterfront, you'll see fleets of shrimp boats that work the local waters and contribute to the area's rich seafood industry.
+At Mary Ross Waterfront Park, you'll see fleets of shrimp boats that work the local waters and contribute to the area's rich seafood industry.

 Cumberland Island National Seashore